folio-org/folio-org.github.io/guidelines/issue-tracker.md

 and "Updated recently" filters help to be aware of recent action.

 Create your own filters.
 Use one as a base, then twiddle and Save As.

+There are some example filters at [Manage notifications to keep abreast](/guides/manage-notifications/).